-- Q1.
-What do you mean by economics? - Q2.
-Discuss the problems of allocation of resources. - Q3.
-Discuss the problems of choice of techniques. - Q4.
-Discuss the nature and scope of economics. - Q5.
-Distinguish between positive and normative economics. - Q6.
-Explain deductive methods. - Q7.
-Write a note on inductive methods. - Q8.
-Explain the role of assumptions in economic theory - Q9.
-What do you mean by demand in economics? - Q10.
-What are the main determinants of demand for a commodity? - Q11With the help of a diagram explains the concepts of individual demand curve and market demand curve. - Q12.
-What do you understand by law of demand? - Q13Why does demand curve slope downward? - Q14.
-Mention the exceptions to the law of demand. - Q15.
-Distinguish between extension of demand and contraction of demand. - Q16.
-Distinguish between increase in demand and decrease in demand.
+- Q1 What do you mean by demand in economics? - Q2.
+What are the main determinants of demand for a commodity? - Q3.
+With the help of a diagram explains the concepts of individual demand curve and market demand curve. - Q4.
+What do you understand by law of demand? - Q5.
+Why does demand curve slope downward? - Q6.
+Mention the exceptions to the law of demand. - Q7.
+Distinguish between extension of demand and contraction of demand.